 - If the structure of alloy is modified during the welding process

-As you can see, TIG welding is used when a very high quality of weld, with full penetration is required.
+As you can see, GTAW or TIG welding is used when a very high quality of weld, with full penetration is required.
 This is the only way to obtain a high level of security and more guarantees during the root welding, where a perfect penetration is needed.

 If you require more information, do not hesitate in reading our orbital TIG welding handbook, which will provide you with more information.